 I guarantee starting a personal blog works if you don’t quit and you keep moving forward.
 In fact, I believe you shouldn’t adjust your marketing plan for at least 30 days.
 That gives you time to see if it’s working or not and to see which sources are giving you the most traffic.

 Use these tips and use this advice to start your personal blog and get paid to blog.
-Of course, you’ll want to check out my quick start guide for blogging here and make sure you get my 10-day Blogging Course to finish getting things set up and rolling in the right direction.
+Of course, you’ll want to check out my quick start guide for blogging here and make sure you get my How to Become a Blogger Guide to finish getting things set up and rolling in the right direction.